 And … again, too much fresh ginger also has side effects that you need to be aware of.

 The foods mentioned above are only suggestions.
 So, don’t hesitate to try cinnamon, nutmeg, or ginger on some of your own favorite dishes.
 You will be amazed at how many foods you can transform with just a little spicing up.

-And, for the most serious-minded in your desire for improving your health in removing toxins from your daily diet, here is an offer for Paleohack Cookbooks (using my affiliate link).
+And, for the most serious-minded in your desire for improving your health in removing toxins from your daily diet, here is an offer for Paleohack Cookbooks (my affiliate link).
 Great recipes for those who want delicious foods… FAST!